Close

 Car and Motorcycle Accidents

 Car accidents are more common than anyone would like.
 Many accidents are fender-benders, resulting in minor or no injuries.
-However, when high speeds are involved or multiple cars collide, the injuries could be catastrophic or deadly.
+However, when high speeds are involved, or multiple cars collide, the injuries could be catastrophic or deadly.
 Determining what occurred when an accident involves several vehicles requires specialized investigation.
 Holding someone liable often means piecing together a chain of several events.

 Motorcycle accidents present a host of challenges.
 A motorcycle provides very little protection, so an accident victim usually suffers devastating injuries.
-Furthermore, motorcyclists have a reputation of recklessness that insurance companies and defense attorneys use against them.
+Furthermore, motorcyclists have a reputation for recklessness that insurance companies and defense attorneys use against them.
 If you are a cyclist who was hurt in a crash, you need a personal injury attorney who understands the logistical and legal difficulties you are facing.

 Commercial Vehicle Accidents